Remotsensei/SK_training/Section3.md

 * Know the procedure for loading land cover maps.
 * Know the procedure for the adjustment and edition of the geometry from the information of Manning coefficients.
-* Plot the upstream and downstream boundary condition.
+* Set the upstream and downstream boundary conditions.
 #### Land cover maps

-It is common for a project that involves  hydraulic modeling to have additional information such as land cover and land use.
-Based on this information on land cover and land use, it is possible to associate said information with **n** values ​​of the Manning coefficient, taking into account the recommendations mentioned in literature, attributing standard coefficients to standard landcovers.
-The following image shows for examle, the suggested the association, where a value **n** is assigned to different land cover characteristics.
+From an analytical point of view, it is possible to associate landcover data with **n** values ​​of the Manning coefficient, taking into account the recommendations mentioned in literature, attributing standard coefficients to standard landcovers.
+The following image shows for example, the suggested association, where a value **n** is assigned to different land cover characteristics.

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/eb6ebd6f-48ac-4381-a7b6-7e4093621030)